natchaw/WiseeaterWebsite/wp-content/plugins/elementor-addon-components/readme.txt

 * "English (United States)" is the default language of the plugin except for wordpress sites whose language setting is French.

 == Change Log ==

+= V2.0.2 - 03/03/2023 =
+* New: 'Effect Ken Burns' is a new feature that allows you to create a background slideshow with a Ken Burns effect for each image.
+* Updated: 'ACF relationship grid' now supports global ACF fields created with the feature Options pages.
+* Fix: 'ACF relationship grid' WooCommerce product image not loading.
+* Improved: 'ACF relationship grid' improved content display in grid or slider mode by adding a vertical align control.
+* Updated: 'Image hotspots' added new controls to manage the image.
+Default values ​​can impact the existing.
+* Fix: 'Modal box' the contents of block templates appear briefly when the page loads.
+* Fix: 'Openstreetmap' default configuration tiles file does not load correctly.
+* Fix: 'Openstreetmap' on Safari the click on the markers is inoperative.
+* Fix: 'Product grid' displays the sold quantity of the product even if the product is out of stock.
+* Improved: compatibility with Elementor 3.10.2
+* Notice: minimum Elementor version expected 3.5.0
+* Notice: old components 'Background slideshow' and 'Ken Burn slideshow' are removed from this release.

 = V2.0.1 - 01/20/2023 =
 * Updated: 'Product grid' add a configuration tab in the plugin settings page for better integration with WooCommerce.